 Do not use the form unless you are applying through HSS (see below)

 - CADAT is included within your local services so is already funded for suitable referrals.
-You can self-refer directly to your local IAPT, because the centre offers treatment at all levels.
-IAPT will triage you so make sure to make it clear that you are struggling with and obsessive-compulsive condition at the screening and assessment, and you can ask about a referral to CADAT if you want to.
+You can self-refer directly to your local IAPT/Talking Therapies service, because the centre offers treatment at all levels.
+IAPT/Talking Therapies will triage you so it’s important to confirm that you are struggling with OCD or a related condition at the screening and assessment stage, and you can ask about a referral to CADAT if you want to.

 Lambeth 0203 228 6747